JohnStov/fsx-audio-workshop/slides/slides/index.md

 Developed in the early 1980s.
 This is a simple algorithm to generate plucked or hammered instrument sounds

 ' snippet aud5

+***

+## Modulation

+Can we produce vibrato

+Need to be able to change the frequency of our oscillator over time

+' snippet aud6